Wolverine/Nick Fury: The Scorpio Connection

-It was the 50th of Marvels Graphic Novel Series.
+It was the 50th installment in the Marvels Graphic Novel Series.

 Publication history

-The story was reprinted in Wolverine And Nick Fury: Scorpio in 2012, which contains the three stories of the trilogy, Wolverine: Bloody Choices and Wolverine/Nick Fury: Scorpio Rising being the other two.
+The story was reprinted in Wolverine and Nick Fury: Scorpio in 2012, which contains the three stories of the trilogy, Wolverine: Bloody Choices and Wolverine/Nick Fury: Scorpio Rising being the other two.

 Plot

 The story begins in Machu Picchu where five S.H.I.E.L.D. agents are operating under cover to look for potential terrorists then suddenly they are attacked and killed by an unseen enemy.
 The unidentified killer then drops a small tablet with the Scorpio symbol on one of the dead agents head.

 The story then cuts to S.H.I.E.L.D. headquarters in New York where Nick Fury and Dum Dum Dugan are exercising and having a discussion about Nick and Valentina Allegra de Fontaine's romantic relationship, with Nick commenting that that kind of life seems to late for him to have by now.
 After they leave the building Dugan's wife arrives with their two sons Kevin and Scott who run up to him and beg him to take them to a movie or to the zoo.
 Afterwards Nick continues to contemplate about his age and his family, especially his younger brother Jacob who committed suicide which he feels responsible for and questions what kind of father he would have made since he feels that he couldn't even protect his brother.

 Later the story cuts to the X-Men fighting the villain Arcade.
 After the fight Arcade tells Wolverine that he knows that his friend David Nanjiwarra has been killed.
 It turns out that Nanjiwarra was one of the agents killed by Scorpio in Machu Picchu.
 Back at SHIELD headquarters Nick, Dugan and another agent are discussing the small disc left on the crime scene and Nick thinks that Scorpio should be dead since he saw his brother kill himself.
 Afterwards Nick goes to a bar where he meets Wolverine who tells him that he knew Nanjiwarra and is intending to find his killer.

 Meanwhile, the story jumps to the island Andros where the new Scorpio's face is revealed for the first time, being a young man with a resemblance to Nick.
 His mother appears and they go aboard a yacht and talk about his recent mission with the agents and he tells her that it went just as well as his previous missions in Taiwan and the Balkans.
 Afterwards he puts on the Scorpio suit and it is revealed that his name is Mikel and that their plan is to kill Nick Fury as revenge for him being responsible for the death of Mikel's father; Jake Fury.